skip to content

 Tom McClelland (4 lectures, Lent Term)

 The cognitive sciences invite a variety of pressing philosophical questions.
 What is the mind and how does it fit into the natural order?
 How should the mind be studied and what methodological problems does it present?
 When, if at all, should we attribute mental states to non-human animals or to AI?
 What value do different kinds of mind have and how should this shape our ethical conduct?
-We explore how these questions play out in relation to four key topics: folk psychology, mental representation, consciousness, and the self.
+We explore how these questions play out in relation to four key topics: folk psychology, consciousness, the self and extended cognition.

 Preliminary reading